-During the year, we attended 344 accidental dwelling fires, at which 23 people sustained slight injuries and a further three required overnight treatment at a hospital.
+During the year, we attended 344 accidental dwelling fires, at which 23 people sustained slight injuries and a further three required overnight treatment at a hospital, and there were no fire fatalities recorded.

 Control call handlers provided lifesaving advice during 999 calls while trying to keep the residents calm and focused on their escape.
 This advice proved invaluable during a call to a house fire in Denbighshire while five fire engines were being mobilised, our Control staff remained on the phone giving lifesaving advice and constant reassurance.
 In total, 12 people safely exited the burning building, with four being rescued by firefighters, and all of the occupants only suffered minor smoke inhalation.
 Following a fire investigation, the cause was believed to be a build-up of fat residue in a cooking appliance.